keithledgerwood/WICLab-guide/01-introduction.md

 > **Note:** This will require that you sign in with your temporary password, set up a new password and set up the Okta Verify app on your mobile device.
 After successful sign on, you will see the Okta End-User Dashboard.

+4. Sign out of your Okta tenant and close the browser.
-4. Return to this lab guide for more fun and excitement.
+5. Return to this lab guide for more fun and excitement.

 ## Under Construction...beep...beep...beep